2055, September 1st

 “I’ve got, like, five hundred followers.
 It barely covers my expenses.”

 Not entirely true.
 These past months her subscriber base on her assembler public library page had nearly doubled.
 She was making decent pay now, even if most of her sales were from her novelty socks.
-She was still happy to used funding as an excuse.
+She was still happy to use funding as an excuse.
 Lexie was a good friend and a fellow cheerleader, but she didn’t have a body that would sell clothes.
 Bethany did however, and she was tall, which made a good alternative to Winnie’s short stature in the online examples.

 Winnie’s mother, after many discussions about decency, had finally agreed to let Winnie post pictures of herself and her friends modeling clothes, so long as no picture included their faces—another good excuse for Winnie.
 Bethany had a good body, but not a great face.